filecoin-project/boost-docs/experimental-features/bitswap-retrieval.md

 ---
-description: How to configure and use HTTP retrievals in Boost
+description: How to configure and use bitswap retrievals in Boost
 ---

 # Bitswap Retrieval